code-iai/iai_kinect2/registration_viewer/README.md

 ```
 viewer [options]
   name: 'any string' equals to the kinect2_bridge topic base name
-  mode: 'qhd', 'hd', or 'ir'
+  mode: 'qhd', 'hd', 'sd' or 'ir'
   visualization: 'image', 'cloud' or 'both'
   options:
-    'raw' use raw instead of compressed topics
+    'compressed' use compressed instead of raw topics
     'approx' use approximate time synchronization
 ```